vim/vim/src/po/README_mvc.txt

 You will also need to edit the file names in the comments in the .po file.
 You need to remove the absolute directory specification (which has the form c:\vim61\src\).
-You can do this in Vim with the following command with the appropriate directory specfication for where you have installed the Vim
+You can do this in Vim with the following command with the appropriate directory specification for where you have installed the Vim
 source:

 	%s/c:\\vim61\\src\\//g